dams333/42Makefile/README.md

 # RoadMap
 - Add use of dependencies' file to recompile when modifing `.h`
-- Make the libraries' system clean and scalable
+- Make the libraries' system more clean and scalable
+- Make the command options' system more clean
 # Documentation
 ## Compilation
 ### Basic